eldavenport/tpose-jpo2025/README.md

-# ZonalMomentum_TPOSE6
+# tpose-jpo2925

-Code supporting analysis of the Tropical Pacific Ocean State Estimate (TPOSE) in Davenport et al. 2025, 'Mechanisms of Zonal Momentum Transport at 0N, 140W in an Ocean State Estimate'.
+This project contains code to generate the figures in Davenport et al. 2025, 'Mechanisms of Zonal Momentum Transport at 0N, 140W in an Ocean State Estimate' (in review at JPO).
+Output from the Tropical Pacific Ocean State Estimate is available at [this link](https://ecco.ucsd.edu/tpose.html).